away1205/GG-FINAL/README.md

 ## 2. Product Overview

-The **Tokopedia Play Clone** is a web application designed to replicate the core functionalities of the Tokopedia Play platform.
+The **Tokopedia Play** is a web application designed to replicate the core functionalities of the Tokopedia Play platform.
 It enables users to watch videos, view video details, post comments, and interact with related products.
 This platform serves as a hub for users interested in watching videos and exploring related products.

 ## 3. Technologies Used